 The Center for Financial Inclusion defines financial capability as “The combination of knowledge, skills, attitudes and ultimately behaviors that translate into sound financial decisions and appropriate use of financial services.”

 Although each financial literacy definition is varied, most have similar components.
 Each of the financial literacy definitions listed refer to the importance of having the skill sets and knowledge to make informed decisions.

 The National Financial Educators Councils financial literacy definition also adds in a psychological component.
-The NFECs’ team of Certified Financial Education Instructors (CFEIs) and Certified Financial Education Professionals (CFEPs), that have personally reviewed the complete financial statements of over 10,000 people nationwide, feel this is a critical component.
-A NFEC spokes person states “A lot of people know what they should do; however a good majority freeze up when it comes time to make a financial decision.
+The NFECs’ advisory board, comprised of financial professionals and seasoned educators, feel this is a critical component.
+The NFEC states “A lot of people know what they should do; however a good majority freeze up when it comes time to make a financial decision.
 Most have the knowledge but lack the confidence to make the right decision and take action in a decisive manner.
 Since money is directly tied to peoples emotional state we feel including this component in our financial literacy definition is critical.”

 Another unique portion of the NFECs’ definition is that it includes reference to a larger impact than just ones on personal financial situation.
 “Global community goals” were referred to and this correlates with the NFECs’ financial education standards that include social enterprise.

-All three financial literacy definitions either directly or indirectly refer to a state of changing economic environment.
+Most of the financial literacy definitions we examined either directly or indirectly refer to a state of changing economic environment.
 The Jump$tart financial education definition goes into detail by stating “Financial literacy is not an absolute state… Financial literacy refers to an evolving state of competency.”